 In this article, we’ll focus on returnable asset tracking.
 We’ll examine the history, look at the various types of technology available, and help to give you a better understanding of how returnable asset tracking solutions can benefit your business.

 II: A Brief History of Asset Tracking

 In the past, there was only one way to keep track of movable assets: pen and paper.
 Businesses would keep logbooks of their assets – establishing when something was signed out, into whose custody it was released, and when it could be expected back (if applicable).

-The advent of computers, of course, made this task somewhat easier.
+The advent of computers, of course, made physical asset tracking and management somewhat easier.
 But while spreadsheets and databases would initially replace paper ledgers, it still required a human to physically count the items and enter them into the system.

 Later, the introduction of Enterprise Resource Planning (ERP) software changed the game again, introducing a certain degree of automation into a business’ process of managing organizational resources.

 And while ERP software is extremely popular today as an asset management tool, with 81% of businesses currently in the process of implementing it, ERP has one significant drawback: it’s not very efficient at tracking individual items.
 Rather, this type of tool is ideally suited to tracking lots of goods, such as retail inventory intended to be sold.

 Scanning technology worked well with this type of ERP inventory control.
 But these “dumb” scanners usually had to be physically connected to the computer, such as with point of sale terminals.
 They were initially just a faster way to interact with the ERP software, leaving a service gap for returnable assets.

 Everything changed again with mobile computing.
 Suddenly, powerful devices that could easily travel TO the assets dramatically improved the process.
 Rugged handheld devices – integrated computers with a laser scanner attached – made a large difference in tracking capability.
 These devices have their own memory, can work without an internet connection, and are quickly capable of tracking individual items.